 Organizations spend lot of time designing the employee onboarding experiences, however equally important if not more is designing a pleasurable employee exit experience.
-So, let us look at some important design elements of this critical organizational process.
+So, let us look at some important design elements of this critical organizational process

-Importance of Exit Management Process
+The Importance of an Exit Management Process

 If you are still wondering about the importance of designing a stellar employee exit management process, consider this.

 Gallup analytics proves that employees with positive exit experience are almost 3 times more likely to recommend their organization to others than those who have negative or neutral experiences